hashicorp/consul/website/source/docs/commands/maint.html.markdown

 Usage: `consul maint [options]`

-Exactly one of `-enable` or `-disable` are required.
-The rest of the command line arguments are optional, and some are only usable in combination with others.
+All of the command line arguments are optional.

 The list of available flags are: